-As the majority of the activities are an additional cost, we decided to pre purchase an activity pass according to the activities listed on the website.
+As the majority of the activities are an additional cost, we decided to pre purchase a Haven activity pass according to the activities listed on the website.
 When we were staying on site, it became apparent that not all activities were available to us which meant that we didn’t manage to use all our pass credits.
 I’m not sure in hindsight this was good value for money for us, so I would advise checking before you travel.

 The activities we took part in were the archery, which was good fun.
 It was a small group and there was a lot of one to one attention during the session.